CDacres/punk_api_project/README.md

 To run the program locally, simply clone/download the git repository.

-Ensure that the gems 'json' and 'rspec' are installed in your machine.
+To install the required gems, in the terminal run the command **bundle install**

 ### Using the product